hegdesandesh25/docker-python-postgres/README.md

 | docker-compose up |To build the docker file|
 | docker network ls <br><p><br>NETWORK ID NAME DRIVER SCOPE <br> 876d62db9a62 postgres_node_net bridge local <br> </p> | check the bridge network created by postgres (postgres_node_net) as defined in the code|
 |docker run --name=custom-name --network=postgres_node_net| run the container to see output|

+ Docker-compose file:
+ - the below env are used to set in the compose file
+    - Username
+    - Password
+    - database name
+    - port(5432)
+    - network
+    -  host

+ Dockerfile:
+ - Set the workdir
+ - copy the file to container
+ - install the psycopg2 library
+ - command to execute the python script inside container